 Stainless steel blades are impervious to rust, while carbide blades are unusually sharp and hard, giving them better scraping performance.
 Unfortunately, due to the hardening process, carbide blades are also more brittle and prone to chipping.
 That being said, many painting professionals prefer the performance of carbide blades.
 Plus, replacement blades are usually readily available.

-Some paint scrapers work best for glass, some are better for masonry, and some are best suited for hardwoods.
+Some paint scrapers work for glass, some are better for masonry, and some are suited for hardwoods.
 Therefore, think about the surface you’ll be working with and choose accordingly.

 10 Tips to Get the Most from Your Paint Scraper